Coláiste Rís: 21st Century

 The new 2000 millennium has seen the school adapt itself to the rapid changes of multi-cultural Ireland.
 Though the ethos of the school is Christian, students of other religions are welcomed with respect and tolerance.

 The school today is a Diocesan college under the trusteeship of the Archdiocese of Armagh, it continues its tradition of focused learning through Irish and English with a flair for Debating and Irish sports.

 The school is made up from a mixture of modern buildings as well as the old monastery which is designated as a heritage site, the school grounds have now been fully developed to a point where there is no further space for new buildings.
 The school playing fields are a short walk away.
-In 2019 the school will celebrate its 150th anniversary and plans are already underway to mark the occasion.
+In 2019 the school celebrated its 150th anniversary.

 In May 2010, Kevin Wynne announced he was to step down from his position as head teacher after 9 years.
 His successor has been named as Pádraig Hamill, who has been a Mathematics and Science teacher at the school for the last three decades.

 In 2019, Pádraig Hamill stepped down as head teacher after 9 years.
 His successor was Noleen Dowling, who had served as its Home Economics teacher and vice principal.
 John Moylan was named vice principal.

+In 2024, Noleen Dowling and John Moylan stepped down, and were replaced by Catherine Mulhern and Paula Lavin as Principal and Vice Principal respectively.